 Resident Fellowship in Medical Education Leadership

 We are excited to offer this one year fellowship to three rising senior residents each year.
 Our mission is to prepare tomorrows medical education leaders through the mentorship, friendship and support of the leaders of today.
-This fellowship will include a registration reimbursement for the 2021 CORD academic assembly to be held virtually this year.
+This fellowship will include a registration reimbursement for the 2022 CORD academic assembly to be held in San Diego, CA.

 "The ALL NYC EM Fellowship was an excellent experience.
 It provided me with unique mentorship, expanded my network of collaborators and scholars in academic medicine and gave me tools to become a better educator."